codeasus/eco/README.md

 ## ✨ UI Features Showcased

-- Onboarding / splash flow
-- Login & PIN entry screens
-- Home dashboard with account balance cards and live crypto prices
+- Home dashboard with account balance cards
+- Crypto coin features that shows historical data, charts and so on
-- Transaction history list with categorisation
+- Transaction history list with categorization
 - Fund transfer & payment UI with bank origin detection
 - Card management screen
 - Profile and settings panel